aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/finding-the-index-of-table-elements/_index.md

 title: Finding the Index of Table Elements in Java
 articleTitle: Finding the Index of Table Elements
 linktitle: Finding the Index of Table Elements
-description: "How to find index of table using Aspose.Words for Java."
+description: "How to find index of table using Java."
 type: docs
 weight: 60
 url: /java/finding-the-index-of-table-elements/